minkaotic/front-end-notes/notes/React-Hooks.md

 > It is [recommended practice](https://reactjs.org/docs/hooks-faq.html#should-i-use-one-or-many-state-variables) to call `useState()` for each state variable that your component needs, rather than calling it once to initialise an object containing all the state properties.

+## `useRef`
+- allows us to access an element in the DOM directly
+- **ideally avoid direct access and use the flow of state/props to manage values being passed between components** - but sometimes this may not be possible

 ## `useEffect`
+- allows us to do things after the component renders / after the component unmounts

 ## `useContext`